MAXXI Museum by Zaha Hadid | Architectural Review

-The MAXXI Museum is one of the best projects of Zaha Hadid.
-Architectural team, Zaha Hadid Architects, designed the structure in Rome, Italy in 2009.
-Its construction lasted approximately 7 years.
-Then, it was opened to visit in 2010.
 The MAXXI means National Museum of 21st Century Arts.
-Famous with its unique design, Maxxi National Museum is the first modern national art museum in Rome.
+Famous for its unique design, Maxxi National Museum is the first modern national art museum in Rome.

 Ground floor plan of Maxxi Museum